Veteran Goran Pandev to hang up his boots after the Euro

 Banner of his team and living legend in his country, the left-handed dribbler from Strumica, who accumulates 121 international matches And next July he will be 38 years old, he has developed almost his entire career as a footballer in Italy.

-He went through teams like Rome, the Inter Milan or Naples, although he was also a season in the Galatasaray Turkish, and in his record highlights a Champions League with the Inter in 2009/2010, the same year it was proclaimed champion of Italy.
+He went through teams like Rome, the Inter Milan or Naples, although he was also a season in the Galatasaray Turkish, and in his record highlights a Champions League with the Inter in 2009/2010, the same year it was proclaimed Italian champion.

 “I’m glad to hear it say goodbye to the national team in a competition like this, against the Netherlands at the Johan Cruyff Arena in Amsterdam and I hope we make all the fans happy, “said the player.